 Do you require a punch or a workstation?

-Again the smart move is to think about your needs today, but take the future into consideration too.
+Again the smart move is to not only think about your needs today, but take the future into consideration too.
 A punching machine might be perfect, but a workstation can offer adaptability should those needs change.
-Both types of machine are a serious investment, if you are unsure we are always happy to offer help and advice.
+Both types of machine are a serious investment.
+If you are unsure we are always happy to offer help and advice.

 Single or double operation

 If you opt for a twin ram machine then this will mean that you can have two operators using the machine at one time.
 If productivity and time management are high on your agenda, then a multi station might quickly start to pay for itself.

 If you do a lot of punching, would a CNC punch be a more beneficial addition to your workshop?
 With accuracy, greatly increased speed and productivity, and less waste due to human error, they can be pre-programmed through an interface that isn’t hard to learn.
 Simply Input the X, Y coordinates for hole positions, select the punch tool stations and start enjoying the automation.

 Your shiny, pristine piece of equipment has arrived, but it isn’t much use without the right attachments, such as flat bar bending attachments or sheet bending tools.
 Do your homework and make sure that you’re using your equipment from day one, with all the right attachments.